Got the foggiest idea on Brexit?

 Speaking definitions, long before “political correctness,” or PC, (Which I bet you can’t define either, right?) it was the writer of the first ever English dictionary, Samual Johnson, who said that although he was not a carpenter, he could judge whether a table was well made.
 Right now, with parliament stuck in Brexit “gridlock” the common person-in-the-street is judging their members of parliament: (MPs) “They are acting like children!”
 The phrase “temper tantrum” is used.
 People are saying, “Just get it done!”

-Before some social justice warrior tells me it’s not “politically correct” for commoners to judge the wise, responsible members of parliament, well, I can judge children.
+Before some social justice warrior tells me it’s not “PC” for commoners to judge the wise, responsible members of parliament, well, I can judge children.
 I can examine whether learned MP’s are acting at a child level.
 That’s my focus today.
 Human nature.

 In my January essay Assimilation I mentioned the referendum for Scottish separatism.
 As for Quebec separatism, as I only learned a week after their referendum, the Quebec results may have been influenced, skewed, by a Quebec businessman beaking off: “We must crush separatism!” and then voters who heard this “being contrary.”
-I dread to imagine the influence of British contrarian people saying referendums don’t count, because “we can always have another one.”
+For Britain, I dread to imagine the influence of contrarian people coming to believe referendums don’t count, because “we can always have another one.”

 So to me, PM Theresa May was quite right to say the British can’t have another referendum on Brexit, not once the people have spoken.
 Lest it set a precedent.
 But that’s just what some MPs want, as well as wanting other half-baked plans such as have a “people’s committee” or a half-in half out compromise.
 May is right, the children are wrong… even if they are trying to break gridlock.